JqRambo/teddy/README.md

 > If you intend to use it, please contact the author, Dr. Qi Jia (jq.physics@hotmail.com).

 > The pretrained model weight (`best_model.pt`, ~1 GB) exceeds GitHub's normal file-size limit (100 MB).
-  Please reach out to Dr. Jia Qi (jq.physics@hotmail.com) to request access.
+  Please reach out to Dr. Qi Jia(jq.physics@hotmail.com) to request access.

 ### Install into your Python environment